My Note before you read this review:

 How do I take them seriously?
 Would you?

-INDmoney’s advisory services come at a price – which means we have every right to judge their services, critique them and justify the value.
+INDmoney’s advisory services come at a price – which means we have every right to judge their services, critique them, and justify their value.

 This wasn’t the case when they launched 2 years ago.
 If you go back and read the 2019 reviews, you will find positive opinions regarding the advisory.